Xesenix/webpack-scaffold/readme.md

 ## About

-This is basic starting point for application using __webpack v3__ with some default configuration setup to properly load assets from diffrent locations.
+This is basic starting point for application using __webpack v3__ with some default configuration setup to properly load assets from different locations.

 ### Workflow